We crave emotional relationships.

 It took a while, but I had to accept saying goodbye to my web design part of my business.
 I kept trying to fit that puzzle piece into my life, but the shape of what my life could contain had changed.
 It is satisfying to over-analyze how fonts, colors and imagery play together.
 It’s also fascinating to study the psychology of social media to see how it affects us.
 I'm a tech nerd and always will be.

-With a change of address and a fresh new perspective this summer, my new chapter surfaced.
+With a change of address and a fresh new perspective, my new chapter surfaced.
 Under the umbrella of Beneficial Studio, I have formed Beneficial Habits to help busy people create positive change in their lives.
 My primary focus is helping people have a better relationship with their screens and social media.
 Live more.
 Screen less.

 I now offer one-on-one coaching and I would love to help you feel less overwhelmed by social media, business or life in general.